Run Slower to Make You Go Further and Remain Fresh as a Daisy

 MAF training is NOT running on your heart rate zone 2.

 To clarify, the body and heart both respond to different levels of your heart's beating.
-Most guidelines state that there are 5 levels, usually calculated as a percentage of your maximum heart rate.
+Most guidelines state that five levels are usually calculated as a percentage of your maximum heart rate.
 Zone 1 would be where your body is warming up.
 Zone 2, your body tends to rely on stored body fat for fuel.
-3 would be a mix of fat and carbohydrate, and so on, changing as you get faster.
+Three would be a mix of fat and carbohydrate, and so on, changing as you get faster.

 Don't Believe the Hype of Heart Rates

-At best, you will be relying on a running watch with either a chest strap or wrist heart-monitor.
+At best, you will be relying on a running watch with either a chest strap or wrist heart monitor.
 These are better than they used to be, but there can still be errors.
-Last week I was doing a 10-mile run, comfortably maintaining 129 beats per minute, when all of a sudden it started to climb.
+Last week I was doing a 10-mile run, comfortably maintaining 129 beats per minute, when suddenly, it started to climb.
 I stopped running and looked at my watch as it increased, 135, 140, 150… what on Earth was going on?
 I used my phone's heart monitor, and it said I was at 120 beats per minute!
 Go figure!

 It's the same with most apps telling you how many calories you are burning.
 It all depends on so many variables, your own fitness and weight, and if you are running on hills, the weather, what you had to eat the night before.